wasp-lang/wasp/web/docs/guides/email-auth.md

 }
 ```

-### Log-out action
+### Logout action

-To implement the log-out action, you can use the `logout` function from the `@wasp/auth/logout` module.
+To implement the logout action, you can use the `logout` function from the `@wasp/auth/logout` module.
 We can add it for example, to the `Navbar` component:

 ```jsx title="client/components/Navbar.tsx"
 import logout from '@wasp/auth/logout';